brev/numenta-web/packages/numenta.com/pages/blog/2017/06/IEEE-special-edition-article-by-Jeff.md

 intelligent machines, the features of intelligence we can’t ignore and the far reaching implications of machine intelligence.

-The full article is available in print for IEEE Spectrum subscribers or online at xxx.
-Share your thoughts and continue the discussion on the [HTM Forum](https://discourse.numenta.org/).
+The full article is available in print for IEEE Spectrum subscribers or [online at this link](http://spectrum.ieee.org/computing/software/what-intelligent-machines-need-to-learn-from-the-neocortex).
+We'd love to know what you think.
+Share your thoughts about the article in the comments or continue the discussion on the [HTM Forum](https://discourse.numenta.org/).